confio/tgrade-app/scripts/tgrade/README.md

 Without new PoE contracts of DeFi contract upgrades.

-* For the version you want to upgrade too, check a docker artifact exists at https://hub.docker.com/r/confio/tgrade/tags
+* For the version you want to upgrade to, check a docker artifact exists at https://hub.docker.com/r/confio/tgrade/tags
 * Create a new branch in tgrade-app. for example: `git checkout -b tgrade-upgrade-v0.6beta1`
 * Jump into the `./scripts/tgrade` folder `cd scripts/tgrade`
 * Bump tgrade version in `env` file